orelkabets/fed-challange/README.md

 and some draggable items, such as the user name and the user image.

-the Dashboard component uses [react-draggable](https://github.com/mzabriskie/react-draggable) package. the draggable element positions also saved inside the localStorage and when the user logged in again they'll apear at thier last position.
+the Dashboard component uses [react-draggable](https://github.com/mzabriskie/react-draggable) package. the draggable element positions also being saved inside the localStorage and when the user logged in again they'll apear at thier last dragged position.

 # Installation: